1969 Gujarat riots: Aftermath

 The Justice Jaganmohan Reddy Commission of Enquiry was set up by the Government of Gujarat's Home Department.
 It published a report in 1971, questioning the police's role in the riots.
 It found around six instances of Muslim religious places adjoining police lines or police stations being attacked or damaged.
 The police defended themselves claiming these police stations did not have adequate strength since the forces were busy quelling the riots at other places.
 However, the commission refused to entertain this argument, since there was no report of damage to a Hindu place of worship near any police station.
 Overall, 37 mosques, 50 dargahs, 6 kabristans (Muslim graveyards) and 3 temples were destroyed.

 Journalist Ajit Bhattacharjea accused the police of not taking any "firm action for the first three days", and stated that "this was not a matter of slackness but policy".
 An unnamed senior Congress leader told him that their government was reluctant to use force because it was afraid of losing power to Bharatiya Jana Sangh in the next elections in case it did so.

 The members of the Bharatiya Jana Sangh called the violence a revenge for the massacre of Hindus by the Muslim League in 1946.
 On 26 September, a Hindu organisation called Sangram Samiti claimed that the Congress-led government had been appeasing the Muslims, and had been encouraging the "abolition of Hindu religion under the name of secularism".
 The Hindu organizations claimed that after the alleged desecration of the Koran in March, the Hindu police officer had to apologize twice, while "it took days for taking any steps when the Hindus were similarly insulted" after the alleged desecration of the Ramayana in September.

 According to the author and social activist Achyut Yagnik, the 1969 riots were a turning point in the Hindu-Muslim relations in Gujarat, and led to a drop in the tolerance levels, which was visible in the later riots of 1992-93 and 2002.
 After the 1969 riots, the state saw increasing Muslim ghettoisation.
+The use of weapons in settling disputes rose markedly.